Skip to content

 Start-Service sasv Start one or more stopped services on the system.

-Start-Sleep sleep Suspends the activity in a script or session for a certain period of time.
+Start-Sleep sleep Suspends the activity in a script or session for a certain period.

-Stop-Job spjb Stops all or stop selected jobs based on their name, ID, instance ID, or state.
+Stop-Job spjb Stops all or stops selected jobs based on their name, ID, instance ID, or state.

 Stop-Process kill Forcibly kills or stops the running processes.